ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

 * time stamp as chrono NaiveDateTime in model and then TIMESTAMP in postgres X
 * add a custom error type with anyhow X
 * add a sensor id uuid X
+* switch measurement id to be a uuid, either passed or generated
+* add a database populated recorded time stamp

 ------------------------------------------------

-* multiple binaries in one cargo project? api server, sensor client, reader client?
+* multiple binaries in one cargo project X
 * add a client sensor that adds records - rust binary with some config
-    * sensor location and range and number of world objects via parameters
+    * one sensor id
-    * deterministic object points
+    * deterministic object points on each iteration
-    * sensor measures objects in range and sends them to the server with fuzz added
+    * update the object id on each iteration
-* add a api endpoint to read records based on time
+* add an api endpoint to read records based on time
+* add an api endpoint to read history of a single object
 * add a client reader that reads records based on time - rust binary with some config
 * add a client reader that reads records based on time - web page
 * take some benchmarks